vtex/prom-aggregation-gateway/README.md

 * Counters where all labels match are added up.
 * Histograms are added up; if bucket boundaries are mismatched then the result has the union of all buckets and counts are given to the lowest bucket that fits.
-* Gauges are also added up (but this may not make any sense)
+* Gauges are also added up; in this case without agg
 * Summaries are discarded.

 ## How to use